ys-koshelev/gradSLAM_FinalProject/README.md

 ## Grad Levenberg–Marquardt branch:
 Look into LM.py for base classes and solver.
-Look into test_exp.py and test_sin.py to investigate realization of basic functions fitting (exp and sin corresponingly).
+Look into test_exp.py and test_sin.py to investigate realization of basic functions fitting (exp and sin correspondingly).
 To see how it works, just do:

 python test_exp.py